 Forbidden Romance

 Society, family, circumstance, or the rules say this relationship can't happen.
 Classic variants: best friend's sibling, boss-employee, mentor-student, enemy kingdoms, different social classes, stepsiblings, forbidden magic.
-Book that nails it: Twisted Love (best friend's brother).
-Historical version: Devil in Winter by Lisa Kleypas.
+Book that nails it: Twisted Love (Amazon) (best friend's brother β a textbook forbidden-relationship setup that doubles as grumpy-sunshine).

 Age Gap